Transgenic Core Facility Services

 protocols and effect of cumulus cell removal.
 Theriogenology

 The Transgenic Core will superovulate 25 C57BL/6 egg donors (other strains can be substituted) perform IVF with sperm from the males you donate to us and 20 C57BL/6 egg donors.
 We will do a positive IVF control with sperm from (C57BL/6 X DBA/2)F1 male and 5 C57BL/6 egg donors.
 After overnight culture, 2-cell embryos will be frozen stored in liquid nitrogen.
 When sufficient numbers of embryos are present, they will be divided between two liquid nitrogen containers in two different buildings.
 We will perform a test thaw on each batch of cryopreserved embryos.
 Thawed embryos will be scored for survival and transferred to pseudopregnant females.
 The females will be scored for pregnancy and the tissue from the pups will be provided to the investigator.
 We expect the investigator to genotype the pups and determine whether the pups have the desired genotype.
 Contact Galina Gavrilina (or 763-6209) to schedule Speed Cryo procedures.
-Download Speed Cryo Request Form.
+Login to our electronic ordering portal to fill out a submission form and place an order.

 Speed Cryo Cost